See Jennifer Grey Tear Up Presenting Dad With Lifetime Achievement

-Jennifer Grey Emotionally Presents Dad Joel Grey With Lifetime Achievement Award at 2023 Tony Awards
+Jennifer Grey Emotionally Presents Dad Joel With Lifetime Achievement Honor at 2023 Tony Awards

 It was an emotional evening for Jennifer Grey after the 63-year-old Dirty Dancing star was given the honor of presenting her father, Joel Grey, with a Lifetime Achievement Award at the 2023 Tony Awards.